 The School of Nursing has universally implemented a benchmark criterion that all students must receive at least a 70% average on all course examinations, in addition to completing all other assignments, before they can pass the course.
-This does not mean that if you fail one examination less than 70%, you fail the course.
-However, you must at the end of the semester have achieved an average of 70% on all course examinations to pass the course.
+This does not mean that if one examination is less than 70%, failure of course occurs.
+The 70% is required aggregate average score.

 If you do not meet this criterion, your grade for the course will be calculated with the examination average; no other course assignments will be calculated into final grade.
-The ATI proctored assessment is not included in this 70% calculation.

-- If a student finds that he/she failed an examination (less than 70%) the student shall schedule an appointment with the instructor to discuss ideas for improving study habits for examinations.
-The responsibility lies with the student to schedule this appointment. - When the student meets with the instructor a plan of study will be implemented for examination score improvement. - If the student continues to fail examinations and is in danger of not passing the course secondary to a below 70% pass rate on all examinations, it again is the responsibility of the student to schedule an appointment with the faculty to develop a renewed plan of action for study habit improvement.
+If a student finds that he/she failed an examination (less than 70%) the student shall schedule an appointment with the instructor to discuss ideas for improving study habits for examinations.
+The responsibility lies with the student to schedule this appointment.

+- When the student meets with the instructor a plan of study will be implemented for examination score improvement. - If the student continues to fail examinations and is in danger of not passing the course secondary to a below 70% pass rate on all examinations, it again is the responsibility of the student to schedule an appointment with the faculty to develop a renewed plan of action for study habit improvement.

-Credit/No Credit grades are not accepted for Core 8 prerequisite and or corequisite courses.
+Credit/No Credit grades are not accepted for prerequisite and or corequisite courses.
 An incomplete in a nursing course must be made up before progressing to the next nursing course.